dolphin007x/pswgen/README.md

 if the choice is a letter, another randomised choice is made regarding its case

-then, the random character generating function is run **n** number of times, where n is the length of the password (default = 12)
+then, the random character generating function is run **n** number of times, where n is the length of the password (default = 12), then,

 it is all joined together and returned